Fujifilm X-T100 vs Samsung NX30

 It is notable that the X-T100 has a microphone port, which is missing on the NX30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the NX30 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX30 from Samsung.
+Both the X-T100 and the NX30 have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the NX30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Samsung websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Samsung NX30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.